awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithReservedDBInstances.md

 After you have information about the available reserved DB instance offerings, you can use the information to purchase an offering as shown in the following example\.

 **Example Purchase a Reserved DB Instance**
-To purchase a reserved DB instance, call the Amazon RDS API action [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PurchaseReservedDBInstancesOffering.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PurchaseReservedDBInstancesOffering.html) with the following parameters:
+To purchase a reserved DB instance, call the Amazon RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PurchaseReservedDBInstancesOffering.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PurchaseReservedDBInstancesOffering.html) with the following parameters:
 + `--reserved-db-instances-offering-id` – the id of the offering that you want to purchase\.
 See the preceding example to get the offering ID\.
 + `--reserved-db-instance-id` – you can assign your own identifier to the reserved DB instances that you purchase to help you track them\.
 The following example purchases the reserved DB instance offering with ID *649fd0c8\-cf6d\-47a0\-bfa6\-060f8e75e95f*, and assigns the identifier of *MyReservation*\.